Referrals and Pre-Authorizations

 You must:

-• Schedule your appointment with the provider listed in the authorization letter.
+• Book your appointment with the provider listed in the authorization letter.
 If you need to find another provider, contact your regional contractor.

-Note: Active duty service members need a referral for most care received outside of the assigned military hospital or clinic.
+Note: Active duty service members need a referral for most care received outside of their assigned military hospital or clinic.

 View My Referral or Pre-Authorization

-You can also view this information on your Secure Patient Portal.
-You can also check the status of your pre-authorization online.
+You can view and check the status of your referral or pre-authorization in your regional contractors secure patient portal.
 You’ll need to create an account if you don’t have one.

 Are you enrolled in a TRICARE Prime plan?

-If you get care from a non-network provider (or a network provider outside of your region) without a referral from your PCM, you're using the point-of service-option, resulting in higher out-of-pocket cost.
+If you get care from a non-network provider (or a network provider outside of your region) without a referral from your PCM, you’re using the point-of service-option.
+You’ll have higher out-of-pocket costs when you use the point-of-service option.

 Getting a Second Opinion

 You have every right to request a second medical opinion from another provider.
-You, your primary care manager (PCM), or your regional contractor may request a second medical opinion.
+You, your PCM, or your regional contractor may request a second medical opinion.

-If you want a second opinion, go to your PCM and explain your situation and any questions you may have about the first specialist’s suggested care.
+If you want a second opinion, go to your PCM.
+Explain your situation and ask any questions you may have about the first specialist’s suggested care.
 Then, ask your PCM to coordinate a referral to another specialist and request a referral from your regional contractor, if necessary.

 Network vs. Non-Network Providers